kontena/kontena/docs/using-kontena/vault.md

       type: env
 ```

-In the above example, Kontena will read secret `MYSQL_ADMIN_PASSWORD` from Vault and inject it as a environment variable `MYSQL_PASSWORD` to service when it is deployed to nodes.
+In the above example, Kontena will read secret `MYSQL_ADMIN_PASSWORD` from Vault and inject it as a environment variable `MYSQL_PASSWORD` to service when it is deployed to nodes using `kontena app deploy`.